josseega/SMproject/README.md

 ## Stabilization of underactuated systems using sliding surfaces

 1. If it's necessary linearize the plant along the **unstable** equilibrium point.
-2. Look if the system is controlable using the controlability matrix.
+2. Look if the system is controlable.
 3. Transform the system into the Canonical Controlable Form.
 4. Design the following surfaces:
     - Singular LQ Design of first order.